 His listeners were stupefied because now they understood Jesus literally—and correctly.
 He again repeated his words, but with even greater emphasis, and introduced the statement about drinking his blood: “Truly, truly, I say to you, unless you eat the flesh of the Son of man and drink his blood, you have no life in you; he who eats my flesh and drinks my blood has eternal life, and I will raise him up at the last day.
 For my flesh is food indeed, and my blood is drink indeed.
 He who eats my flesh and drinks my blood abides in me, and I in him” (John 6:53–56).

 This is the only record we have of any of Christ’s followers forsaking him for purely doctrinal reasons.
-If it had all been a misunderstanding, if they erred in taking a metaphor in a literal sense, why didn’t he call them back and straighten things out?
+If they erred in taking a metaphor in a literal sense, why didn’t he call them back and straighten things out?
 Both the Jews, who were suspicious of him, and his disciples, who had accepted everything up to this point, would have remained with him had he said he was speaking only symbolically.

 But he did not correct these protesters.
 Twelve times he said he was the bread that came down from heaven; four times he said they would have “to eat my flesh and drink my blood.”
 John 6 was an extended promise of what would be instituted at the Last Supper—and it was a promise that could not be more explicit.
 Or so it would seem to a Catholic.
 But what do Fundamentalists say?